How the biggest professional events can make your meetings and presentations better

 The team at Poll Everywhere has supported some very large, very high production events over the years.
-From HPE global sales conferences to a Black Eyed Peas concert, we’ve been privileged to work with the most professional event producers the world over.
+From HPE global sales conferences to a Black Eyed Peas concert, we’ve been privileged to work with the world’s most professional event producers.

 At the same time, we know that the vast majority of work gets done in much smaller formats: quarterly department meetings, your weekly team update, the executive leadership presentation, training workshops, and an all hands townhall.
 Poll Everywhere is used by real people being real with their audiences in order to accomplish real things.
 Increasingly, it is these uses of our product that motivate and inspire our work.